bjoernStriebing/KeaIGC/README.md

 1. Then simply drag the app icon into your Applications folder <img src="Screenshots/Installer.png" height=400>
 1. Done.
 Ready to launch the app.

+In case there are no suitable ports listed after connecting your instrument [please see the troubleshooting pages for help](https://github.com/bjoernStriebing/KeaIGC/wiki/Troubleshooting)

 ## OSX Developer Setup Guide

 1. Install `python3.7` via homebrew and make sure it's added to your path